Microsoft 365 Single Sign-On (SSO) Setup Steps

 - Directory (tenant) ID

 - Step 2: Log into your MyHub site as an administrator and navigate to the Admin sidebar and click the gear icon, then Site Security & Settings.

-- Step 3: Expand the Office 365 Single Sign-On settings area and enter your Application (client) ID, Client secret and Directory (tenant) ID values.
+- Step 3: Expand the Microsoft 365 Single Sign-On settings area and enter your Application (client) ID, Client secret and Directory (tenant) ID values.
 Then click the Enable checkbox followed by the Update button.

 - Step 4: When you click the Update button after checking the Enabled checkbox MyHub will perform the following steps:

-- Check that your Office 365 credentials are valid
+- Check that your Microsoft 365 credentials are valid

-- Perform an import of O365 users for the first time
+- Perform an import of Microsoft 365 users for the first time

 - Schedule an update that happens hourly that does the following: